center-for-threat-informed-defense/summiting-the-pyramid/docs/scoringanalytic.rst

 Just as not all analytics are created equal, not all sensors are created equal.
 Our event robustness categories identify the different layers within the OS in which observables can be collected.
-Each of the different events within each column provide different insight into the OS.
+Each of the different events within each column provide different insights into the OS.

 In the pipe creation example, the sensor data identified is Windows, and the category is ``pipe_created``.
 Based on the types of Event IDs Windows provides and a list of field